-The Manuscript Department consists of many individual collections, which are now closed to new acquisitions.
-Since 1990 new acquisitions (with a few exceptions) are placed numerus currens.
+The Manuscript Department consists of many individual collections, which are now closed.
+Since 1990 new acquisitions (with a few exceptions) are placed according to numerus currens.
 For a broader description of the individual collection and its history, see: Carl S. Petersen: Det kongelige Biblioteks Haandskriftsamling, Kbh.
 1943.

 The current accessions